above the clouds where broken hearts go

 WHERE DO BROKEN HEARTS GO?

 There was this one time when I was traveling across Nepal, I felt alone and loneliness kicked-in.
 It could possibly be the weather.
-The freezing air and foggy dusks can make a place appear as if you are looking though a blue stained glass window.
+The freezing air and foggy dusks can make a place appear as if one is looking though a blue stained glass window.
 And when the solo piano starts playing in your head, everything surrounding you will just be cold, damp and bitter.

-But I refused to be Adele’s minion: The guy who locks himself up in the shower while he bathes with clothes on…
+But I refused to be that sad creature who locks himself up in the shower while he bathes with clothes on…

 With man-liner smudged all over his face…